Aegina town, on the island of the same name, is known for its pistachio nuts and natural sponges.

-Much of the town is dedicated to the weekend tourist trade from Athens, with souvenir stalls in abundance and horse and carriages trotting up and down the quayside.
-The front is lined with restaurants and cafe’s and at night the noise from the bars may disturb light sleepers moored on the quay opposite who will prefer a spot on the other side of the harbour.
+Much of Aegina town is dedicated to the weekend tourist trade from Athens, with souvenir stalls in abundance and horse and carriages trotting up and down the quayside.
+The front is lined with restaurants and cafe’s and at night the noise from the bars may disturb light sleepers moored on the quay opposite.
+Those who prefer a quieter night should take a spot on the other side of the harbour.

 However, Aegina isn’t just a tourist town.
 Step in to the back streets and there are shops selling everything from mobile phones to garden chairs.
 Head inland and there’s plenty to explore.
 There’s also good ferry service to Athens should you need to change crew.

 If you’re looking for gifts to take home, (or to consume during your trip), skip the usual tourist tat and buy some pistachios, which are still grown locally.
 (Note to skippers; the shells seem to have a mind of their own so discipline your crew before any consumption on board or you’ll be picking shells out of the bilges, lockers and everywhere else for the rest of the trip).